 * It’s often very useful to have a document, Web page or e-mail message read aloud to you — to “proof-listen” to it, for example, or just to listen to an article while you’re getting dressed in the morning.
 In the Speech pane of System Preferences, turn on “Speak selected text.”
 Click Set Key to choose a key combination.
 Pressing it makes the Mac read anything on the screen, at the rate, and in the character voice, that you’ve specified.

-In previous articles I encouraged feedback about additional tips you would like discussed.
-Then, as now, I invite you to expand the collection by emailing me your suggestions at email@example.com.
+In previous articles I encouraged feedback about additional tips you would like to see.
+Then, as now, I invite you to expand the collection by emailing me your suggestions at firstname.lastname@example.org.

 Also visit my new “About me” blog at https://www.aubreywlove.com